raspberrypilearning/recruiting-volunteers/en/step_3.md

 + Manages the recruitment and onboarding process of new volunteers
 + Sets up the venue space and tidies equipment away at the end of session

-The Dojo hosts sessions every week/fortnight/month  on day/dates from start time to end time.
+The Dojo hosts sessions <mark>every week/fortnight/month</mark>  on <mark>day/dates</mark> from <mark>start time</mark> to <mark>end time</mark>.
 Champions usually arrive 30 minutes in advance of the session, and stay 30 minutes after the session ends to make sure volunteers are debriefed and the venue is tidied.
 This Dojo usually runs during regular school term time, taking a break for holidays and midterm.
 This is an unpaid volunteer role.